 3.5-star Saleyard Motel behind the beer garden offers 9 self-contained rooms suitable for families and small groups of between 2 – 4 people.

 The Jamberoo Pub was built in 1857 and it is a firm favourite of locals and visitors to Jamberoo.
 It is open for lunch and dinner.
 You can dine in the dining room, outside on the terrace or amongst the memorabilia in the Johnny Warren Football Museum.
 Johnny Warren was a top well-known footballer and he was the Uncle of the current owners.

 Jamberoo to Kiama

-Travel distance from Jamberoo to Kiama is 9.9 km and the average driving time is 15 minutes.
+The travel distance from Jamberoo to Kiama is 9.9 km with an average driving time of 15 minutes.

 Things to do in Kiama